aiday-mar/EPFL/Distributed Intelligent Systems/Lecture_Notes.md

 Low power listening protocols are key for saving power.
 Is there a way to make a stronger overlap between WSN and DIS, in particular more closed-loop control at the node level, more distributed control at the network level?
 The quadtree is a hierarchical topology, we have bottom-up measurements and top-down control.
 Consider the state machine, it says that there is a layer increment: if all child nodes are processed, an idle node: if pruned by clusterhead, and Data: clusterhead replaces pruned children.
 Now we study the spatiotemporal suppression of data reporting.
 We save communication energy via efficient reporting.
 Temporal suppression is when you ask yourself : has my value changed recently ?
 Spatial suppression is when you ask : are my neighbors reporting similar measurements ?
 The suppression-based algorithm says there is constraint chaining.

 **Week 12**
+We study the motivation for dense sensing and the mobility in environmental monitoring.
+Some examples of mobile sensor networks : pipeprobe (a mobile sensor droplet for mapping the hidden pipeline).

 **Week 13**